UC Clermont College Aviation Technology Program

 Financial Considerations and Fees

-Four FAA knowledge tests (written examinations) are required for the certificates and rating you will receive while enrolled in the program.
-Written examinations can be taken at the Clermont County/Sporty’s Airport at a cost of $150 each.
-There are also four practical examinations (flight tests) administered by an FAA Designated Examiner at an approximate cost of $400 each.
+Three FAA written examinations are required for the certificates and rating you will receive while enrolled in the program.
+Written examinations may be taken on the aviation campus at a cost of $150 each.
+There are also four practical examinations (flight tests) administered by an FAA Designated Examiner at an approximate cost of $450 each.

 Special Equipment and Texts (Approx. Cost = $800)

-Flying requires some specialized equipment.
-The pilot supplies needed (headset, aviation calculator, fuel sampler, etc.) will be primarily one-time purchases at an approximate cost of $800.
+Flight training requires some specialized equipment.
+The pilot supplies needed (headset, flight computer, fuel tester, charts, etc.) will be primarily one-time purchases at an approximate cost of $800.
 The average cost of the aviation textbooks and materials is $100 per semester.
 We recommend that you do not buy your aviation textbooks/equipment until after the first day of class.
 The instructor will discuss important information regarding the selection of texts/equipment.

 Flight Fees (Cost = $7,374 per semester)

-Aviation flight fees include the cost of airplane operation, simulators, and flight instruction for five semesters of aviation lab work.
+Aviation flight fees include the cost of aircraft operation and associated flight and ground instruction for five semesters of aviation course work.
 The flight fees are associated with your Pilot Flight sequence of courses (AVTN 2021, 2022, 3021, 3022, 3023).
 This fee will appear on your invoice from the University when registering for one of these courses and must be paid prior to beginning each semester.
-This figure is based upon the minimum required flight training.
-In addition, an aviation fuel surcharge may be assessed on a semester basis depending on market conditions.
-A fuel surcharge will be determined by the actual cost of fuel and aircraft consumption.
+Fees are based upon the minimum required flight training.
+An aviation fuel surcharge may be assessed on a semester basis depending on market conditions.

 Students are responsible for costs associated with additional flight training.
-A minimum account balance of $500 is required at all times to continue training.
-Unused funds are refundable to the student upon completion of the program.
+A minimum account balance of $500 is required at all times.
+Excess funds are refundable upon completion of the program.